pupil-labs/pupil-docs/src/invisible/how-tos/pupil-invisible-glasses/exchange-lenses.md

 # Exchange the Lenses
 You can easily change the lenses of your Pupil Invisible glasses.
 A pair of shaded lenses is included with every device.

 You can get custom lenses with specific prescription values at any optician.
-Alternatively, you can purchase a [lens kit](https://pupil-labs.com/products/invisible/accessories/) from the Pupil Invisible accessories.
+Alternatively, you can purchase a [lens kit](https://pupil-labs.com/products/invisible/accessories/) from the Pupil Invisible accessories page.

 ## Removing Lenses